9inpachi/react-circular-menu/README.md

       rotationAngle={360}
       itemSize={2}
       radius={5}
+      /**
+       * rotationAngleInclusive (default true)
-      // rotationAngleInclusive - Whether to include the ending angle in rotation
+       * Whether to include the ending angle in rotation because an
-      // because an item at 360deg is the same as an item as 0deg if inclusive
+       * item at 360deg is the same as an item as 0deg if inclusive.
-      // Helps in maintaining a full circle with menu items rotationAngleInclusive={false}
+       * Leave this prop for angles other than 360deg unless otherwise desired.
+       */
+      rotationAngleInclusive={false}
     >
       <CircleMenuItem